epccs/RPUno/readme.md

 ## Example with RPU BUS

 This example shows a multidrop serial bus that has several microcontroller boards connected to a single Raspberry Pi computer.
-Linux on the single board computer controls a hardware UART (/dev/ttyAMA0) that has serial lines connected to a transceiver and its differental pairs.
-The remote boards have an [RPUadpt] mezzanine board and CAT5 cable daisy-chain between them.
+Linux on the single board computer controls a hardware UART (/dev/ttyAMA0) that has serial lines connected to a transceiver and its differential pairs.
+The remote boards have a [RPUadpt] mezzanine board and CAT5 cable daisy-chain between them.

 [Irrigate7]: https://github.com/epccs/Irrigate7